cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

    CloudLinux OS Solo provides a set of tools for website monitoring and performance tracking out-of-box;
 2. as a service provider you sell VPS servers and some of your customers require OS with extensive features for better security, support, and performance.
+3. as a customer you want to be sure that [product has 24/7 technical support](https://cloudlinux.zendesk.com/).

 ### CloudLinux OS Solo features